Complexity of Shift Bribery in Committee Elections: General Results

-To make~$p$ a member of the winning committee~$W$ for \GreedyApprovalCC (respectively, \GreedyBordaCC) we have to ensure that the candidate~$w(j)$ (which joined to the committee in the $j$th round) maximizes the Approval score (respectively, Borda score) among all possible extensions.
-Hence, for each round~$j$ and each $c \in C \setminus W^j$ we add the following constraint to the basic ILP, ensuring that, in the bribed election, the score of~$W^j$ is at least as large as the score of $W^{j-1} \cup \{c\}$:

-where $\phi(i,X)$ is the score given by a voter voting as the $i$th preference order to the committee $X$.
+To ensure that~$p$ is a member of the winning committee~$W$ for \GreedyApprovalCC (respectively, \GreedyBordaCC), we have to guarantee that the candidate~$w(j)$ (which joins the committee in the $j$-th round) maximizes the score of the committee, among all the candidates that can be added in the $j$-th round.
+Hence, for each round~$j$ and each $c \in C \setminus W^j$, we add the following constraint to the basic ILP, ensuring that in the bribed election, the score of~$W^j$ is at least as large as the score of $W^{j-1} \cup \{c\}$ (as in the previous lemma, by $\phi(i,X)$ we mean the score assigned by a voter with the $i$-th preference order to committee $X$):

 This finishes the description of the extended ILP. \end{proof}